tangshuo/citation_analyzer/README.md

 Usage: Require Python 2.7.4+

+./gs.py scholar_id

+// for exmaple, http://scholar.google.com/citations?user=hmq4rGIAAAAJ&hl=en, hmq4rGIAAAAJ&hl is the scholar_id

-./gs.py scholar_id  // this will grab all citations' bittex and store in the local directory for each of you paper
+// this will grab all citations' bittex and store in the local directory for each of you paper

 or

+./gs.py

-./gs.py  // this will tell you how many self-citations and how many independent citations if you already have those bib files in the directory
+// this will tell you how many self-citations and how many independent citations if you already have those bib files in the directory